 Providing a Private Companion:

 This is possible provided there is still space within your child’s group.
-In order to ensure the safety of all campers, prior to confirming if the private companion can attend camp, we require; that they be at least 18 years old, proof of first aid certification, a background check which has been completed in the past 90 days, an updated CV, completion of the online or in class YMCA Child Protection training, and lastly that all parties sign the Private Companion contract.
+In order to ensure the safety of all campers, prior to confirming if the private companion can attend camp, we require; that they be at least 18 years old, proof of first aid certification, an original copy of a background check which has been completed in the past year, an updated CV, completion of the online YMCA Child Protection training, and lastly that all parties sign the Private Companion contract.

 Weekly Therapy at Camp:

 It is possible for a therapist to attend camp weekly in order to work with your child at camp.
-In order to ensure the safety of all campers, prior to the therapist attending camp, we require: a background check which has been completed in the past 90 days, completion of the online or in class YMCA Child Protection training, and lastly that all partiers sign the Visiting Therapist Agreement.
+In order to ensure the safety of all campers, prior to the therapist attending camp, we require: an original copy of a background check which has been completed in the past year, acknowledging and signing off on the YMCA Child Protection Policy, and lastly that all partiers sign the Visiting Therapist Agreement.

 Occasional Visit from a Therapist: